-The PRIF Coordination Office is hosted by the Asian Development Bank’s Pacific Liaison and Coordination Office based in Sydney.
+The PRIF Coordination Office is hosted by the Asian Development Bank’s Pacific Sub-regional Office based in Suva, Fiji.
 The key role of the Coordination Office is to manage PRIF’s work program, including the facilitation of PRIF partner coordination activities, and to oversee and manage PRIF’s TA program.

 PRIF Coordination Office staff